 Clay was born May 20, 1987 to mother Jody & father Mack.
 Jody was a good mother but only allowed to care for Clay for a mere 10 hours.
 Clay was taken from her & raised in the nursery by humans.
 When he was just two he was subjected to multiple research studies over several years.
-Clay had to endure frequent anesthesia with Ketamine, blood draws, liver biopsies, & injection with mysterious “test materials.”
-In one study, he had a lymph node surgically removed.
+Clay had to endure frequent anesthesia with Ketamine, blood draws, liver biopsies, & injections with mysterious “test materials.”
+In one study he had a lymph node surgically removed.
 Clay was also used in a study of the toxic effects of Theophylline (an anti-asthma drug), ibuprofen & Lovastatin (a cholesterol-reducing drug).
 All of these drugs were already approved for use in humans before Clay was used in these experiments.
 Clay was almost continuously used in invasive biomedical research experiments until 1999, when he was twelve years old.

 In 2002, Clay was rescued by Save the Chimps, where they found him living alone in “The Dungeon”.
 His records indicated that he had occasionally lived with at least one other chimp, and there was no indication that he could not be socialized.
 However, when he was introduced to another chimp, Clay was extremely aggressive.
 Repeated attempts to socialize Clay with other chimps failed.
 Much to our dismay, we found that it would not be possible for Clay to live with other chimps.
 His years of solitude & torment had mentally scarred him for life & he posed a danger to other chimps.
 Clay lives alone to this day but he certainly seems to prefer it that way.
 He is a happy, robust chimp who loves to play chase with his caregivers.
 Because he lives alone, he gets extra special attention from the staff.
 His caregivers discovered that he enjoys painting, & he has produced some lovely masterpieces!